Sales Qualification: How to Improve Sales Performance

 Authority: Once you have identified your target customers' challenges, you need to understand their level of authority within their organisation.
 This will help determine how much resistance they may have when considering purchasing your product.

-Money: Finally, sales professionals must understand how much money their target customers have available to spend.
+Money: Finally, sales professionals must understand how much their target customers can spend.
 Determining this information can help you create a budget for your marketing campaigns and pitches.

-Prioritisation: Another critical factor to consider is the time frame in which the customer would like to purchase your product.
+Prioritisation: Another critical factor is the customer's time frame to purchase your product.
 Knowing when they will purchase during the year helps set priorities for your marketing efforts.

 Lastly, it is essential to remember that not all leads are created equal; some require more attention than others.